MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 ### Bill of material lines

-A *bill of material lines* entity captures details about the production bill of materials (BOM) or the parts/raw materials that are required to manufacture a product.
+A *BillOfMaterialLine* entity captures details about a single line of the production bill of materials (BOM) or the parts/raw materials that are required to manufacture a product.

 | Attribute            | Description | Type | Required |
 |----------------------|-------------|------|----------|